 Queen’s Club Championships

-The Queen’s Club Championships are played on outdoor grass courts at the Queen’s Club in West Kensington, London, England.
+The Queen’s Club Championships are played on outdoor grass courts in West Kensington, London, England.

 The tournament is an ATP 500 event on the ATP Tour and is a popular warm up tournament ahead of the Wimbledon Championships.